 This rv exhaust fan model has a maximum CFM rating of 900 and it includes a lid that opens and closes using its remote control.

-The fan can continue to run even if the lid is closed, which give you maximum versatility to keep promoting airflow even if it’s raining and you don’t want to open the vent cover.
+The fan can continue to run even if the lid is closed, which gives you maximum versatility to keep promoting airflow even if it’s raining and you don’t want to open the vent cover.

 It also includes a built-in thermostat that can be customized to your ideal settings.